-Looking at the proof of \prettyref{prop:approx_spec} \ref{it:ap_spec_4}, we note that it still holds if $(A,D(A))$ is a sequentially closed linear operator on $X$. \prettyref{prop:approx_spec} \ref{it:ap_spec_4} generalises \cite[Chap.~IV, 1.9 Lemma, p.~242]{engel_nagel2000} from Banach spaces $X$ to Fr\'echet spaces.
+A concrete example of such a Saks space is given in \prettyref{ex:periodic_sg}.
+More examples can be found in \cite[Example 3.11 (b)--(d), p.~10, Remark 3.19, p.~14]{kruse_schwenninger2022} and \cite[3.5 Corollary (c), p.~9, \& Section 4]{kruse2024a}.
 We also make the following observation that the bounded (sequential) approximate point spectrum coincides with the (sequential) approximate point spectrum on Banach spaces.

 \begin{prop} Let $(X,\|\cd\|)$ be a Banach space and $(A,D(A))$ a closed linear operator on $X$.
 Then